xebialabs/integration-server-gradle-plugin/documentation/blog/2021-12-13-run-deploy-azure-aks-with-operator.md

 * Installing [XL CLI](https://docs.xebialabs.com/v.10.3/deploy/how-to/install-the-xl-cli/) to apply YAML files
 * Verifying that deployment was successful and all required resources were created in kubernetes.
 If something went wrong, you'll be notified about it in logs.

-You can also check this [documentation](https://xebialabs.github.io/xl-deploy-kubernetes-operator/docs/manual/openshift) for more information.
+You can also check this [operator Azure AKS documentation](https://xebialabs.github.io/xl-deploy-kubernetes-operator/docs/manual/azure-aks) for more information.

 All of this is automated and can be triggered by `./gradlew clean :core:startIntegrationServer --stacktrace` with the configuration that is similar